madara-tribe/CoreML-Coginito-PX3/README.md

 # PX3 - CoreML S3Uploader for ML dataset

-# Overall : For collect ML Dataset by iPhone
+# Overall : For collecting ML Dataset by iPhone

 This app is to collecting ML Dataset by iPhone easily and save S3 bucket from remote area.
 This system's overall is as follows: